TylerChalifoux/CSIS3126_Chalifoux/README.txt

 NEED TO DO SUMMARY----
 	1) Verify stopwatch's data is being calculated correctly
-	2) Hash passwords prior to them entering the database (login page and new account)
-	3) Finish home page UI
+	2) Finish home page UI
-	4) Finish Index page UI
+	3) Finish Index page UI
-	5) Implement a SESSION_ID for users who are logged in (Login, new account, home, stopwatch, profile, and more info pages)
+	4) Implement a SESSION_ID for users who are logged in (Login, new account, home, stopwatch, profile, and more info pages)
-	6) Create the profile page
+	5) Create the profile page
-	7) Create the more info page
+	6) Create the more info page

-CURRENT BUILD INFORMATION (Updated 11/27)----------------------------------
+CURRENT BUILD INFORMATION (Updated 11/28)----------------------------------
 - Online URL is: https://tchalifoux.jwuclasses.com/

 Created webpages and there current condition----